SaraDHimdi/ai-engineer-portfolio/README.md

 I care about AI that is robust, interpretable, and genuinely useful — with a focus on RAG systems, LLM agents, and production pipelines that help organisations in legal and financial services unlock answers from their own documents.

-**DocumentLab.ai** is my AI engineering studio, focused on LLM-based document intelligence across research, analytics, automation, and customer service.
+**DocumentLab.ai** is my AI engineering studio, specialized in LLM-based document intelligence across research, analytics, automation, and customer service.

 ---